dddeveloperrr/youtube-leecher/README.md

 This is a simple desktop software written in java to get youtube videos links from it's HTML sources.
-Disclaimer: extracting videos links from youtube and downloading them is against youtube against Youtube's policies.
+<div> Disclaimer: extracting videos links from youtube and downloading them is against Youtube's policies.
-Use this software At your own risk
+Use this software At your own risk </div>